Well, pickling cucumbers are ON at the farm where we get our vegetables, so I thought it would be fun to share a fermented foods pickle recipe.

 We are trained in our culture to think of bacteria as bad, but what John and I have learned is that many bacteria actually live symbiotically within our bodies and a healthy population of these beneficial bacteria is vital to good health.

 Eating our pickles in fermented form carries these beneficial bacteria directly to our digestive systems where they greatly aid digestion.
-Our sauerkraut recipe on this site is another fermented foods recipe.

 So, how do you make fermented pickles?